-Rating of Site Potential If score is: 15-18 = H 7-14 = M 5___0-6 = L Record the rating on the first page

-H 2.0.
-Does the landscape have the potential to support habitat functions of H 2.1.
+H 1.6.
+Special habitat features Check the habitat features that are present in the wetland.
+The number of checks is the number of points.
+Loose rocks larger than 4 in OR large, downed, woody debris (> 4 in diameter) within the area of surface ponding or in stream.
+Cattails or bulrushes are present within the wetland.
+Standing snags (diameter at the bottom > 4 in) in the wetland or within 30 m (100 ft) of the edge.
+Emergent or shrub vegetation in areas that are permanently inundated/ponded.
+Stable steep banks of fine material that might be used by beaver or muskrat for denning (> 45 degree slope) OR signs of recent beaver activity Invasive species cover less than 20% in each stratum of vegetation (canopy, sub-canopy, shrubs, herbaceous, moss/ground cover) 2 Total for H 1 Add the points in the boxes above 5 Rating of Site Potential If score is: 15-18 = H 7-14 = M 5 0-6 = L Record the rating on the first page H 2.0.
+Does the landscape have the potential to support habitat functions of the site?
+H 2.1.
 Accessible habitat (only area of habitat abutting wetland).
-If total accessible Accessible habitat (only area of habitat abouting wetand).
-If total accessible Calculate: % undisturbed habitat + [(% moderate and low intensi > 1/3 (33.3%) of 1 km Polygon 20-33% of 1 km Polygon 10-19% of 1 km Polygon <10% of 1 km Polygon H 2.2.
+If total accessible habitat is: Calculate: % undisturbed habitat + [(% moderate and low intensity land uses)/2] = % > 1/3 (33.3%) of 1 km Polygon 3 H 2.2.
 Undisturbed habitat in 1 km Polygon around wetland.
-Calculate: % undisturbed habitat + [(% moderate and low intensi Undisturbed habitat > 50% of Polygon Undisturbed habitat 10 - 50% and in 1-3 patches Undisturbed habitat 10 - 50% and > 3 patches Undisturbed habitat < 10% of Polygon ty land uses)/2] =% points = 3 points = 2 points = 1 points = 0 H 2.3.
-Land use intensity in 1 km Polygon: > 50% of Polygon is high intensity land use Does not meet criterion above points = (- 2) points = 0 H 2.4.
-The wetland is in an area where annual rainfall is less than 12 in, and its wat irrigation practices, dams, or water control structures.
-Generally, this mean reclamation areas, irrigation districts, or reservoirs Total for H 2 Ad d the points in the boxes above

-Rating of Landscape Potential If score is: 5 4-9 = H 1-3 = M <1 = L Record the rating on the first page
+Calculate: % undisturbed habitat + [(% moderate and low intensity land uses)/2] = % Undisturbed habitat > 50% of Polygon 2 H 2.3.
+Land use intensity in 1 km Polygon: > 50% of Polygon is high intensity land use Does not meet criterion above points = 0 0 H 2.4.
+The wetland is in an area where annual rainfall is less than 12 in, and its water regime is not influenced by irrigation practices, dams, or water control structures.
+Generally, this means outside boundaries of reclamation areas, irrigation districts, or reservoirs Yes = 3 No = 0 0 Total for H 2 Add the points in the boxes above 5 Rating of Landscape Potential If score is: 5 4-9 = H 1-3 = M <1 = L Record the rating on the first page H 3.0.

-H 3.0.
 Is the habitat provided by the site valuable to society?
-1000 H 3.1.
+H 3.1.
 Does the site provide habitat for species valued in laws, regulations, or policies?
-Choose the highest score that applies to the wetland being rated Site meets ANY of the following criteria: points = 2 It has 3 or more priority habitats within 100 m (see Appendix B) It provides habitat for Threatened or Endangered species (any plant or animal on state or federal lists) 2 It is mapped as a location for an individual WDFW species 6 It is a Wetland of High Conservation Value as determined by the Department of Natural Resources It has been categorized as an important habitat site in a local or regional comprehensive plan, in a Shoreline Master Plan, or in a watershed plan Site has 1 or 2 priority habitats within 100 m (see Appendix B) points = 1 Site does not meet any of the criteria above points = 0
+Choose the highest score that applies to the wetland being rated Site meets ANY of the following criteria: points = 2 It has 3 or more priority habitats within 100 m (see Appendix B) It provides habitat for Threatened or Endangered species (any plant or animal on state or federal lists) It is mapped as a location for an individual WDFW species It is a Wetland of High Conservation Value as determined by the Department of Natural Resources It has been categorized as an important habitat site in a local or regional comprehensive plan, in a Shoreline Master Plan, or in a watershed plan Site has 1 or 2 priority habitats within 100 m (see Appendix B) Site does not meet any of the criteria above 2

-Rating of Value If score is: 2 = H 1 = M 0 = L
+Wetland Rating System for Eastern WA: 2014 Update Rating Form - Effective January 1, 2015